A Woman’s Intuition

 The north-facing slope across from where Shelley would take up her vigil has patches of dense hawthorn, multiflora rose, and fruit trees such as apple; the trickling creek at its base providing water year-round.
 There are small openings and trails that offer sightings of movement and an opportunity for a well-placed shot.
 To prevent any unnecessary disturbance, I would loop around about a half-mile up to cross the drainage near its beginning.
 From there, I travel over the ridge, that Shelley faces, to hunt large islands of hawthorn brush in a sea of stubbled wheat.

 I had shut-down the ATV and began a stealthy advance toward the cover I intended to slip into.
 I could just see the tops of hawthorn brush along the steep slopes when I heard the lone report of Shelley’s Savage bolt-action chambered in 7mm-08.
-Both gun and caliber have served her well over the decades.
+Both gun and caliber have served her well over the years.
 “Okay, so now I have to periodically check my phone,” I thought with a grin while continuing my slow advance.

 There was a good trail that would allow quiet passage.
 I had just entered the brush when a second shot echoed across the landscape.
 Checking my cell as I sat, I noticed that Shelley had already tried to call once and now began to text, “I got a buck down”!